-- the recipient is the direct beneficial owner of the shares, and - the depository bank's ADS register shows that the direct beneficial owner of the dividends has a U.S. address on the register, and - there is an intermediary between the depository bank and the beneficial shareholder and the depository bank receives confirmation from the intermediary that the beneficial shareholder's address in the intermediary's records is in the U.S.
+- · the recipient is the direct beneficial owner of the shares and is beneficially entitled to the dividend, and - · the depository bank's ADS register shows that the direct beneficial owner of the dividends has a U.S. address on the register, and - there is an intermediary between the depository bank and the beneficial shareholder and the depository bank receives confirmation from the intermediary that the beneficial shareholder's address in the intermediary's records is in the U.S.